aimms/how-to/Articles/159/159-exchange-data-with-cloud.rst

 .. meta::
-   :description: How to set up a framework for sending data via the AIMMS Cloud platform.
+   :description: How to set up a framework for sending data via the AIMMS Cloud.
    :keywords: cloud, exchange, api, configure, network

-Exchange Data with the AIMMS Cloud Platform
+Exchange Data with the AIMMS Cloud
 ===========================================

-This document aims to introduce you to the options for exchanging data with the `AIMMS Cloud Platform <https://documentation.aimms.com/cloud/>`_.
+This document aims to introduce you to the options for exchanging data with the `AIMMS Cloud <https://documentation.aimms.com/cloud/>`_.

 Using the Azure Data Lake Storage Gen2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^